 Microsoft's CTO used ChatGPT-powered Bing to learn Gen Z lingo: 'bussin' and 'rizz' among the few

-Kevin Scott shared how he had a 14-year-old daughter and how he was struggling to understand certain slangs she was using.
-In a podcast called "Hard Fork" by the New York Times, he revealed that he uses Bing's ChatGPT to understand certain slangs she's uses.
+Kevin Scott shared how he had a 14-year-old daughter and how he was struggling to understand certain slang she was using.
+Hard Fork" by the New York Times, he revealed that he uses Bing's ChatGPT to understand certain slangs she's uses.

 Scott: "You can like type this in, like, 'hey, I've got a teenager, she's saying these words I don't understand...'
-It's really really good at stuff like that,"
+It's really, really good at stuff like that."

-Seven days ago, one million people have already joined the waitlist to try out Microsoft's new AI-powered Bing, according to ZDNet.
+Seven days ago, one million people had already joined the waitlist to try out Microsoft's new AI-powered Bing, according to ZDNet.
 Per Microsoft corporate vice president and consumer chief marketing officer Yusuf Mehdi, in just 48 hours, the company already had over a million people join its waitlist.

 Mehdi: "We're humbled and energized by the number of people who want to test-drive the new AI-powered Bing!"